-While that concept is certainly understandable, smart homes in 2018 look less like auto-retracting walls and floors that automatically absorb messes and more like homes with convenient, easy-to-use home integration and home automation systems.
+While that concept is certainly understandable, smart homes currently look less like auto-retracting walls and floors that automatically absorb messes and more like homes with convenient, easy-to-use home integration and home automation systems.

 The practical uses of smart home automation and integration systems are much different than our sci-fi imaginations.
 And while you might think that smart home technology is simply a way to boost the wow-factor in your home, it can actually make your home life more efficient, more relaxed, and eliminate some elements of stress in your home.

 In this article, we’re going to explain what home integration means, how you can make your home compatible, and why some versions of smart homes can be incredibly pragmatic.
-We’ve laid out costs, logical smart home devices, and reasons we believe that smart homes can be practical in 2018.
+We’ve laid out costs, logical smart home devices, and reasons we believe that smart homes can be practical.

 If you’re looking for practical home automation that won’t break the bank, does more than just provide your home with the “cool factor” and can make your life easier, read on!

 It’s hard to set aside romantic, technologically-advanced ideas about what a futuristic smart home would be like, but what we’re referring to is really more of pragmatic home automation and integration system.

 - A linked network of devices, appliances, and other items